 Submit appeals through your parking account.

-If you feel a ticket was issued in error or without just cause, you can make an appeal within 72 hours of the time the citation was issued.
-Saturdays, Sundays and holidays excepted.
+If you feel a ticket was issued in error or without just cause, you can make an appeal within 3 business days of the citation's issue date,

 No appeals will be allowed for any late tickets.